Ricmatgal/prepNFB/README.md

 Dependencies: SPM12

-The GUI is build with guide from matlab
+The GUI is build with guide from matlab.
+While guide generated code can apear messy, changing and adding elements and routines to the interface is more efficient.
+For all SPM based computations the generic spm_jobman(matlabbatch, 'run') structure is maintained.

 ![Overview of prepNFB tool ](https://github.com/lucp88/prepNFB/raw/master/Others/all_features_prepNFB.PNG)